SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 		**gender:** the gender of the speaker (string)
 		**color:** the color to identify the speaker
 		**speakingPeriods:** an array of size 2 arrays that contains start and ends of a speaking period
-		**speakingStatus:** a string determining if the speaker is actually speaking or not
+		**speakingStatus:** a string determining if the speaker is actually speaking or not (corespond to a css style)

 	* *methods*

-		**totalTime:** gives the sum of the speaker speech
+		**giveTotalTime:** gives the sum of the speaker speech

 		* *return:* the total amount of time cumulated in speakingPeriods

-		**totalTimeString:** gives a string representing the sum of the speaker speech
+		**giveTotalTimeString:** gives a string representing the sum of the speaker speech

 		* *return:* a string representing the total time of speech